Śrāvaka (Jainism): Śikşā vratas

 A householder who observes these vows is called viratavirata, i.e., one who observes abstinence as well as non-abstinence.

 Sallekhanā

-A householder who has observed all the prescribed vows to shed the karmas, takes the vow of sallekhanā at the end of his life.
-According to the Jain text, Puruşārthasiddhyupāya, "sallekhana enable a householder to carry with him his wealth of piety".
-The Sallekhana, a voluntary vow of self-starvation if the vows are impossible to uphold by reducing eating of food and partaking of liquids or die while engrossed in meditation with equanimity of mind.
-Sallekhana is preserving the loss of karma which would be impeded and prevent the further effacing of grief, fear, anger, affection, hatred, prejudice e.t.c. and other afflictions with or without his knowledge in contravening Right Faith, Right Thought and Right Conduct nearing the end of life after vows and austerities have had their beneficial karma on the world by their sacrifice, giving, restraint, pure thoughts and by listening, forgiving e.t.c..
-A Jain man or women with vows spends much time on prayer and scripture freed from pleasure and passion.
+A householder who has observed all the prescribed vows to shed their karmas, may take the vow of sallekhanā at the end of their life.
+According to the Jain text, Puruşārthasiddhyupāya, "sallekhana enables a householder to carry with him his wealth of piety".
+The Sallekhana, a voluntary vow of self-starvation, is performed by reducing one's food and fluid intake; the object is to die while engrossed in meditation, with equanimity of mind.
+Sallekhana is seen to preserve the loss of good karma and to prevent the further effacing of grief, fear, anger, affection, hatred, prejudice etc. at the end of one's life, after the person's vows and austerities have had their beneficial karma on the world.
+A Jain who has taken these vows spends much time on prayer and scripture, and is seen to be freed from pleasure and passion.